 The Dynamic Semiconductor Intellidex Index, PSI’s underlying benchmark, evaluates “companies based on a variety of investment merit criteria, including: price momentum, earnings momentum, quality, management action, and value,” according to Invesco.

-PSI’s price-to-earnings ratio of 15.91 is below the comparable metric on SOXX.
+PSI’s price-to-earnings ratio of 27.77 is above the comparable metric on SOXX.

 First Nasdaq Semiconductor ETF (FTXL)

 The First Nasdaq Semiconductor ETF (NASDAQ:FTXL) is another smart beta approach to semiconductor ETFs, but with a different approach than the aforementioned PSI.